nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testGroup.md

   </tr>
 </table>

-Lab notes in addition to the interpretation.
-For example, the sample has haemolysed or has leaked.
+Notes that relate to the test group header that were written by the performing `organization`.

 ### specimen ###